 Most HCM practitioners would likely agree that performance management is complicated.
 From constantly evolving frameworks to the ever-lasting struggle to arouse sufficient employee buy-in, effective performance management is a difficult undertaking even in the best of times.
-And, as we are all poignantly aware, 2020 has not been the best of times.
-As it seems that our collective reliance on remote work is here to stay at least through the end of this year, we felt it appropriate to speak with some clients and put together a list of performance management best practices for remotely managed teams.
+As it seems that our collective reliance on remote work is here to stay at least partially r, we felt it appropriate to speak with some customers and put together a list of best practices for remote performance management. .

 From technology to organizational culture, this article provides a high-level overview of what we know works.

 Foster a Culture of Communication in Your Performance Management Framework

 Although we may not realize it, much of our work-related interactions are nonverbal in nature – from facial expressions to body posture.
 In fact, nonverbal cues go a long way in helping managers defuse conflict, avoid misinterpretations and improve team morale.
-Effective performance management in a remote, geographically dispersed setting means it’s time for managers to get creative and fully embrace a multi-channel approach to inter-team communications.
+Effective performance management for remote workers who are in a geographically dispersed setting means it’s time for managers to get creative and fully embrace a multi-channel approach to inter-team communications.

-While chat and email will continue to remain powerful tools in management’s communication repertoire (i.e., the former for quick synchronization and real-time team talk, the latter for formal messaging and status updates), video conferencing is now the channel of choice for many of our clients looking to put effective communication at the forefront of their remote performance management strategies.
-On-demand video and “face-to-face” video conferencing will greatly assist management in their quest to humanize remote communications while also streamlining the constructive conversations needed to optimize remote appraisals.
+While chat and email will continue to remain powerful tools in management’s communication repertoire (i.e., the former for quick synchronization and real-time team talk, the latter for formal messaging and status updates), video conferencing is now the channel of choice for many of our clients looking to put effective performance communication at the forefront of their remote talent management strategies.
+On-demand video and “face-to-face” video conferencing will greatly assist those employees in charge of workforce performance management in their quest to humanize remote communications while also streamlining the constructive conversations needed to optimize remote appraisals.

 In summary, when it comes to weekly check-ins and quarterly reviews, keep the cameras on.

-Developing a culture of effective communication is key for effective performance management, as it lays the foundation from which the next batch of remote management best practices flow: employee alignment (i.e., role clarification), employee monitoring (i.e., goal tracking) and employee recognition (i.e., both public and private feedback).
+Developing a culture of effective performance communication is key for effective management, as it lays the foundation from which the next batch of best practices for performance management in virtual teams flow: employee alignment (i.e., role clarification), employee monitoring (i.e., goal tracking) and employee recognition (i.e., both public and private feedback).